 Only standard IRAs and Roth IRA accounts qualify under this law; other retirement accounts such as 401(k), 403(b), SEP, KEOGH, and SIMPLE IRA plans cannot be used to make an IRA Charitable Rollover gift.

 Donors of IRA rollover gifts must receive no personal benefits from this gift nor are they available for planned gifts such as charitable remainder trusts or gift annuities.

 How to Make a Gift

-Contact your IRA custodian to transfer your desired gift amount to Asbury University and then contact our Development Office at 800-888-1818, x2136 to inform us of your transfer.
+Contact your IRA custodian to transfer your desired gift amount to Asbury University and then contact our Office of Planned Giving at (859) 858-5544 or firstname.lastname@example.org to inform us of your transfer.